flipt-io/flipt/DEVELOPMENT.md

 Flipt uses [modd](https://github.com/cortesi/modd) for managing processes during development.

-Run `modd` from the project root.
-This will intelligently rebuild/restart the backend server if any `*.go` files change which is helpful while developing.
+Run `task dev` from the project root.
 See [modd.conf](modd.conf) for configuration.

-The `webpack-dev-server` that is used when running the UI in development mode will also rebuild the UI assets when applicable files in the `ui` folder change.
+The `webpack-dev-server` that is used when running the UI in development mode will rebuild the UI assets when applicable files in the `ui` folder change.
 See [ui/README.md](https://github.com/markphelps/flipt/tree/master/ui/README.md) for more info.

 ### Ports